 Putsborough near Croyde is a beautiful destination and great many activities.
 Walking holidays, rural/countryside retreats, beach and lakeside relaxation, cycling holidays or a delightful winter short break.

 If you’re interested in sports, there are plenty of things to do to keep you active!
 They include tennis on site, watersports, horse riding, fishing and golf within 10 mins drive.

-Our village shop in Georgeham, is well stocked with a selection of excellent goods including fair trade and local produce.
-It also stocks newspapers and magazines, local information, tide timetables, fresh bread, fruit and vegetables.
-Also offers all the usual post office facilites.
+Our village shops in Georgeham and Croyde, are well stocked with a selection of excellent goods including fair trade and local produce like eggs, bread and even Exmoor gin!
+Also stocking newspapers and magazines, local information, tide timetables, fresh bread, fruit and vegetables.
+Also all the usual post office facilities.

 Our great local seventeenth century pub in the village of Georgeham.
 Serving excellent pub food (the Sunday lunch is a must!).
 The Rock is family friendly and has a good children’s menu.
 As it is very popular it is well worth booking a table especially at the weekend in high season.
 They can seat large and small groups as they also have a light and airy conservatory at the back of the pub that can accommodate groups of up to 70.
 To book a table call 01271 890 322.

 Our other great local pub in Georgeham, also serves excellent pub food and a great Sunday lunch (all day until 6pm).
 It is family friendly with a childrens menu.
 There is great live music unsually from local artists usually onr Friday evenings.
 To book or enquire call 01271 890240.

 A great option for everything from cocktails to curries!
 A cafe come bistro in the heart of Croyde – open through the main season.